How To Spot Religious Abuse

 4) Deliberate Disruption Of Personal Relationships

-This is one of the most heartbreaking and shattering consequences of religious abuse dispensed by aberrant churches and a clear warning sign.
+It's impossible to understate how this is the most heartbreaking and shattering consequences of religious abuse dispensed by aberrant churches and a clear warning sign.
 We know of many, many people who have suffered unspeakably agonizing losses of their marriages, children and parents at the behest of abusive group leaders who deemed their members' relationships with them far too spiritually polluting, smothering and destructive.
-A marriage of twenty years was abruptly ended by a divorce initiated by the pressures placed upon the couple by an abusive church through its leadership, simply because the husband left the Polk County "church" where both he and his wife were members.
+A marriage of twenty years in Tennessee was abruptly ended by a divorce initiated by the pressures placed upon the couple by an abusive church through its leadership, simply because the husband left the Polk County "church" where both he and his wife were members.
 In Northwest Indiana it's no different.
 Children have never seen grandparents as a result of this.
 Parents have cut off contact with their children or siblings.
 Brothers have turned on brothers and abandoned their family ties.
 Such unbelievable occurrences are all too frequent and too real to ignore.
 And they are encouraged at the behest of religiously abusive leaders who think such dissolution of family ties to be the highest form of a warped spirituality.

 5) Withdrawal And Isolation From The "Outside"

 This contributes to the construction of a completely sealed society of people who effectively shut out the world from among them, even though they may continue to move within it.
 In fact, they appear to be completely integrated and connected members of it even though they literally have nothing to do with it.
 Freely scanning newspapers, television programming, and even ordinary social interaction with other members of the larger culture become strongly discouraged if not smotheringly controlled and qualified by group leadership.
 The issue goes way beyond a pious avoidance of tempting imagery and thought but actually is a means to stifle and control the thoughts, consciences and spiritual autonomy of the individual member.
-This marks the final terrifying descent of a group of zealous Christians under the leadership of manipulative leaders into a horrific deception and legalistic bondage, from which it is then almost virtually indistinguishable from outright cultism.
-Such groups do exist here, in the "Bible belt" and have wrought untold amounts of spiritual havoc in too many lives.
+This marks the final terrifying descent of a group of zealous Christians under the corrupt leadership of manipulative mentors into full blown

 Back To The SpiritWatch Home Page Back To Religious Abuse Go To The Next Article